Wechseln Woods, Capricorn

 Werner turned his head.

 Private Klaus Kleine was sandwiched in-between Derik Stein and Wilhelm Fischer.
-They were pressing against him from both sides.
+They were pressing against Kleine from both sides.
 Stein wore a sneer and Fischer a grimace.
 Beside Fischer stood a frowning Emilia Bergmann.

 Otto Vogt observed the confrontation from behind with a nervous expression.
 He toyed with his hands as his gaze flicked from the ground to his comrades.

 Werner nodded at Gilbert who was walking beside him.
 The man let out a sigh before falling back toward the other group.
-Alwin, who was walking just a step behind him, fell back as well.
+Brandt, who was walking just a step behind him, fell back as well.

 “Fischer, Stein, knock it off,” Gilbert snapped, pulling the two men off the bespectacled, shorter soldier.
 “My legs are already sore from walking all day.
 Don’t make my ears sore too.”